-\begin{definition} The {\em strong geometric topology} on $\devc(M)$ is the refinement of the geometric topology obtained by requiring the map $\devc(M)\to\domains$ given by $\dev\mapsto\image(\dev)$ is continuous. \end{definition} If $M$ is closed the strong geometric topology equals the geometric topology.
-Two developing maps are close in this topology if they are close in $C^{\infty}$ on a large compact set in the universal cover of the interior and in addition their images are close in the above sense.
+\begin{definition} The {\em strong geometric topology} on $\devc(M)$ is the smallest refinement of the geometric topology such that the map $\devc(M)\to\domains$ given by $\dev\mapsto\image(\dev)$ is continuous. \end{definition} If $M$ is closed, the strong geometric topology equals the geometric topology {\edit because fixed points of elements of the holonomy are dense in $\partial\image(\dev)$.} In general two developing maps are close in this topology if they are close in the $C^{\infty}$ topology on a large compact set in the universal cover of the interior and, in addition, their images are close in the above sense.
 This can be expressed more simply using basepoints in the space of developing maps as in (\ref{GXbasepoint}):